Pandal: Other types of pandals

 Pandals are also set up during Gammaduwa (village rebirth) festivals, honouring the goddess Pattini.

 Pandal also refers to platforms from which people splash water during the new year celebrations of the Thingyan festival.

 A pandal can also be a ceremonial gate, built to welcome visitors.

 A city in the Nilgiris district of the state of Tamil Nadu is named Pandalur.

+In Bangladesh, Pandals, traditionally known as Shamiana, are used in open field, outside mosques or Eidgahs for Eid prayer, mehfils for Religious and Cultural occasions such as Milad, Mezban and weddings.
+Each year the national eidgah's entrance gets decorated in a new theme.